milan2630/BrickBreaker/doc/PLAN.md

 paddle.
 Power ups on the ball could make the ball move slower, create multiple balls, or create a "heavy" ball that counts as 2 hits on each brick.
 The paddle could be powered up so that it moves faster or is bigger.
-Additionally, I would create power-downs that would make the ball move faster, shrink the paddle, or make the paddle move slower.
+Additionally, I would create negative power-ups to make the game harder.
+These would make the ball move faster, shrink the paddle, or make the paddle move slower.